 A study of chicken soup (broth) conducted by the University of Nebraska Medical Center wondered what it was in the soup that made it so beneficial for colds and flu.
 Researchers found that the amino acids that were produced when making chicken stock reduced inflammation in the respiratory system and improved digestion.

-Also, research proves it can also boost the immune system and heal disorders like allergies, asthma and arthritis.
+Also, research shows it can also boost the immune system and help overcome disorders like allergies, asthma and arthritis.

-But it’s important to understand that most store-bought “stock and “broth” today aren’t “real.”
+But it’s important to understand that most store-bought “stock” and “broth” today aren’t bone broth or, in some cases, even made from animals.
 Instead, companies use lab-produced meat flavors in bouillon cubes, soup and sauce mixes.

 1. Protects Joints